htcondor/htcondor/docs/misc-concepts/classad-mechanism.rst

 expression), while satisfying other required criteria.

-Similarly, the machine may place constraints and preferences on the jobs that it will run by setting the machine’s configuration.
+Similarly, the machine may place constraints and preferences on the jobs that it will run by setting the machine's configuration.
 For example,

 ::